 POSSIBLE WEAPONS DELIVERY

-|A Blackburn Bucaneer bomber
+A Blackburn Bucaneer bomber

 South Africa initially intended to deliver the weapons using it’s Air Force Canberra and Buccaneer bombers but the use of sophisticated ant-aircraft missiles and artillery defence systems by its neighboring countries caused great concern for the South African mission planners who later decided to focus on using a missile platform.
 The missiles were to be based on a greatly modified RSA-3 and RSA-4 launchers that were initially build for the country’s space programme.
 This would have put at-least half of the continent within its striking range.

-|RSA (“Arniston”) launch vehicle on display in South Africa.
+RSA (“Arniston”) launch vehicle on display in South Africa.

-According Al J Venter a South African authour who wrote the book How South Africa built six Atom bombs.
+According Al J Venter a South African author who wrote the book How South Africa built six Atom bombs.
 He wrote that the RSA series launchers were designed to carry a payload of about 200kg into space while the nuclear bombs weight was 340 kg well above the launchers carrying capacity.

-DISMANTLING OF THE NUCLEAR WEAPONS.
+DISMANTLING OF SOUTH AFRICAN NUCLEAR WEAPONS.

 The international Atomic Energy Agency (IAEA) after fully inspecting the South African Nuclear development programme facility in 19 August 1994, reported that all the nuclear devices has been fully dismantled and put in storage.
 The agency said that six fully developed and one partially developed bomb was dismantled accounting for all South African Nuclear Weapons/bomb stockpile.

 The missile technology was pursued till 1992 even after the Nuclear weapons program was terminated.
-However, all ballistic missile development was stopped following Siuth African indication of joining the Missile Tecnology Control Treaty.
+However, all ballistic missile development was stopped following Siuth African indication of joining the Missile Technology Control Treaty.
 Subsequently, Supervisions from the United States were sent to monitor the destruction of important facilities meant for ballistic missile and space launch technology.

 The Nuclear Energy Commision (NECSA) has replaced the AEC in South Africa.
 The NECSA was established in 1999, it primary function is to promote the Research and Development (R&D) of the nuclear technology for peaceful use this include how to process and store nuclear materials safely.